Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "And they know of the Almighty and His ways?"

-"Different people...know the Almighty by different means.
+"Different people... know the Almighty by different means.
 I can’t speak for them."

 The translator completely gave up on trying to process the succession of emotions that paraded across Ukusevi’s mobile, expressive features.
 There was a lot of *troubled* in there, though.
 Garaaf had some inkling by now of what was going on in the Keeper’s thoughts, but he was wrestling with an alien intellect, an alien way of looking at things.